 In essence: guest blogging does everything you need to generate leads to your business, solidify your authority and brand, and build great relationships.

-If you still feel resistant to guest blogging than you’ve effectively shot yourself in the foot.
+If you still feel resistant to guest blogging then you’ve effectively shot yourself in the foot.

 Getting your foot in the door with website and business owners